Strategic Communications & Marketing

 The insignia is crowned by the words of the Psalmist chosen as the College motto “Briathar Dé mo Lóchrann” (“The Word of God, a lamp for my steps”, ps.118).
 Following the incorporation of MIC, St Patrick’s Campus, Thurles and the consequent expansion of the suite of programmes on offer at MIC, a new corporate logo was approved by An Bord Rialaithe in 2016 in order to enhance the integrity of MIC’s unique identity.

-The annual MIC Alumni Reunion is our largest event for graduates and takes place on 5 October 2019.
-It is a wonderful opportunity to meet up with old friends, and reacquaint themselves with the many developments at MIC.
+The annual MIC Alumni Reunion is our largest event for graduates and is a wonderful opportunity to meet up with old friends, and reacquaint themselves with the many developments at MIC.

 Reunion activities include a ‘meet and greet’, mass in the College Chapel (optional), refreshments, group photographs and campus tours.

 Stay in Touch

 MIC is glad to hear from our past graduates and there are a number of ways to engage with the College.